 Take note of any negative emotions you have related to letting go of an item, whether it’s guilt, fear, sadness, etc, acknowledge them and the place inside your heart that they are coming from, and allow them to pass.

-Remember, letting go is a natural and healthy process; holding on because of negative feelings is unhealthy and causes you undue stress.
+💡 TIP: Remember, letting go is a natural and healthy process; holding on due to negative feelings is unhealthy and causes you undue stress.

 #5.
 Find eco-friendly ways to discard your clutter

 While it may be tempting to simply toss all of your unwanted clutter into a sack, place it in the garbage, and wash your hands of it, resist that temptation.